1. What is the LEVEL pseudo column in Oracle?

 This query will display employees ordered by their level in the hierarchy, with root-level employees (level 1) appearing first.

-12. How to show the parent-child relationships using LEVEL
+12. How to show the parent-child relationships using LEVEL?

-To show parent-child relationships, you can format the output with LEVEL
+To show parent-child relationships, you can format the output with LEVEL to identify each

 node's position in the hierarchy, especially in cases where the parent-child